spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/configuring-deployment-pipelines/deployment-in-states.md

 ## Build_and_Prepare

-In this step, we build the containers of each service that we are going to deploy, like zed, yves, frontend, backoffice, backapi or glue.
-For the sake of simplicity, we will use only Glue and Zed in our examples.
+In this step, the containers of the services that are going to deployed are built.
+For the sake of simplicity, we use only Glue and Zed in our examples.

 ![Build_and_Prepare](./images/Build_and_Prepare/Build_and_Prepare.jpg)

 ## Configure_RabbitMQ_Vhosts_and_Permissions

 In this step, Rabbit MQ vhosts, users, and permissions are updated.
-Usually, they are changed rarely, but if you do, while they are being updated, the following happens:
+Usually, you would change them rarely, but, if you do, while they are being updated, the following happens:

 ![Configure_RabbitMQ_Vhosts_and_Permissions](./images/Configure_RabbitMQ_Vhosts_and_Permissions/rmq.gif)

 ### Run_pre-deploy_hook

 In this step, the following happens:
-* The scripts you defined are run.
-If a script takes a long time to run, while it's running, all the services that are in an updated state, may respond incorrectly to requests.
+* The scripts you defined for this step in the `SPRYKER_HOOK_BEFORE_DEPLOY` are run.
+The default command is `vendor/bin/install -r pre-deploy -vvv`.
 * The scheduler stops.
 It waits for the currently running jobs to finish and gracefully shuts down.
 Stopping the scheduler prevents data corruption or errors for the duration of the deployment.

 ![scheduler:suspend](./images/Run_pre-deploy_hook/Run_pre-deploy_hook.jpg)

-While the scheduler finishes the currently running jobs and the scripts you defined for this step run, requests are coming in:
+While the scripts you defined are running and the scheduler finishes the currently running jobs, requests keep coming in.
+For this duration, all the services that are in an updated state may respond incorrectly to requests:

 ![Run_pre-deploy_hook](./images/Run_pre-deploy_hook/pre_deploy.gif)

 ### Deploy_Scheduler

-In this step, scheduler v2 is deployed.
+In this step, scheduler V2 is deployed.
 Because the scheduler has been paused, it will not run against incorrect data or services.

 {% info_block infoBox "" %}